Ebazhanov/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [ ] `db.vehicle.stats(true)`
 - [ ] `db.vehicle.stats("kb")`

 #### Q38.
-You'd like to modify an existing index.
+You want to modify an existing index.
 What is the best way to do this?

 - [ ] Use the `reIndex()` command to modify the index.
 - [x] Delete the original index and create a new index.